Adobe-Marketing-Cloud/reactor-user-docs/getting-started/mobile.md

 2. Import the SDK headers in your app project.
 3. Register your extensions with the SDK Core extension.
 4. Initiate the SDKs wiht the Launch app/environment IDs.
-5. Implement logging Describe the 3 types of logging
+5. Implement logging

+   The following logging levels are supported in the Adobe Experience Cloud Plaform SDKs:
+   * Error
+   * Debug
+   * Trace
+   * Verbose

+   Logging for each level is cumulative with the level above it.
+For example, the Trace level includes the Error and Debug levels, and the Verbose level includes the Trace, Debug, and Error levels.

-6. Implement Lifecycle Metrics Explain lifecycle start and stop.
-Provide simple use cases when lifecycle metrics should be implemented.
+6. Implement Lifecycle Metrics
+   * For more information about Lifecycle start and stop, see [Lifecycle Methods](lifecycle/lifecycle-methods).
+   * For information about when Lifecycle should be implemented, see [Lifecycle Extension in Android](lifecycle/lifecycle-extension-in-android) and [Lifecycle Extension in iOS](lifecycle/lifecycle-extension-in-ios).

 ## 8. Implement Solution APIs {#8-implement-solution-apis}